-- Convert all measurements to feet.
-Six inches is 0.5 feet.
+Six inches is equivalent to 0.5 feet.

-- Find the number of cubic yards by dividing the number of cubic feet by 27.72 cubic feet / 27 cubic feet = 2.67 cubic yards to fill your flower bed.
+Divide the number of cubic feet by 27.72 cubic feet / 27 cubic feet = 2.67 cubic yards to fill your flower bed.

-- This time, convert the measurements in feet and inches into yards.
 There are 36 inches in a yard, so six inches is 0.167 yards.
 There are 3 feet in a yard, so 12 feet is 4 yards.

 How Much Does Topsoil Weigh?